cariad/edition/README.md

 <!--edition-exec range=end-->

 Fun fact!
-The execution example above is executed every time I press this documentation.
-That means you can see the actual [example.html](https://cariad.github.io/edition/example.html) that was generated.
+The code above is executed every time I press this documentation.
+That gives me confidence that it works and lets you see the actual [example.html](https://cariad.github.io/edition/example.html) it generates.

 ## Usage